 Elisia Langdon is a senior Industrial Design student minoring in Sustainability.
 She is the current Chair of Sustainability in Pratt’s Student Government Association and former CoPresident of Envirolutions.
 Her current work in design seeks to create new relationships between people and their belongings to form a more sustainable way of living.
 As Chair of Sustainability she intends to help students who are passionate about sustainability to put their ideas into action both in their work and on campus.

 Rachel is a Second year Graduate student in the Interior Design program at Pratt Institute.
 She received two Bachelor of Arts degrees from the University of Connecticut in Psychology and Human Development and Family Studies.
 She was the Program Coordinator and Head Coach for the Spirit Program at the University of Connecticut exploring her creativity through choreography and performances with the Cheerleading, Dance, and Mascot teams.
 Having grown up in East Hartford, CT, her interests are in the development of sustainable options and upgrades that are accessible in Urban communities.

 Irene is a first year graduate student in the Interior Design program program at Pratt Institute.
-She received Bachelor of Science degrees in Finance and Accounting from the University of Maryland – College Park and holds a CPA license.
+She received Bachelor of Science degrees in Finance and Accounting from the University of Maryland – College Park and holds a CPA license from a previous career.
 She received a 2017 Green Week Award at Pratt for her sustainable design of an Integrative Health Center.
-As an avid traveler, Irene is interested in exploring how sustainable design can be made accessible to people around the world to improve the way we live both physiologically and psychologically.
+As an avid traveler, Irene is interested in exploring how sustainable design can be made accessible to people around the world to improve the way we live.

 Ankita is a second year graduate student in Masters of Science in Sustainable Environmental Systems program at Pratt institute.
 She has studied and practiced architecture from India.
 She has special interest in sustainability interwoven within urban communities.